miroslavpopovic/auth-microservice-sample-dotnet6/README.md

 ### Auth.Admin

-An ASP.NET Core application that contains administration for Duende IdentityServer clients and resources, which are saved to SQL Server database.
+An ASP.NET Core application that contains administration for Duende IdentityServer clients and scopes, which are saved to SQL Server database.
+This project is heavily influenced by [Skoruba.DuendeIdentityServer.Admin project](https://github.com/skoruba/Duende.IdentityServer.Admin)

 ### WeatherApi and WeatherSummaryApi